The Compagnie des Guides de Chamonix will close its office to the public until May 19.

 The Tour du Mont-Blanc North Half will allow you to complete the complete loop.

 Luggage transport is provided throughout the hike.
-You only need to carry your daily necessities leaving you to fully enjoy the day.
-Group transfers, luggage transportation and lunch preparation are taken care of by the mountain leader team and private transporters throughout.
+You only need to carry the essentials in your backpack ensuring you enjoy your hike to the fullest.
+Transfers, luggage, and picnics are provided by a mountain guide or private transporter throughout your hike.

 Day 1 : Chamonix Valley

 Our trek starts from the top of Plan-Praz cable car (2 000m).
 A nice path leads us to the Brevent summit (2 525m) from where Mont-Blanc reveals itself in all its majesty.
 From this unforgettable viewpoint, the trail heads down towards Bellachat mountain hut and on to the Merlet animal park.
 A short transfer brings us down to the valley to Les Houches where we will spend our first night.

 Elevation gain: 525m - Elevation loss: 1 025m

 Day 2 : Val Montjoie

 Today we start from the the top of the Bellevue cable car (1 800m), where we will have panoramic views on the Mont-Blanc mountain range, the Aiguilles Rouges, the Fiz and the Aravis massifs.
 We will cross the suspended bridge over the Bionnassay torrent.
 A short uphill leads us to Col du Tricot overlooking the alpine hamlet of Miage.
 Descent towards Les Contamines to reach the Val Montjoie.
 Night in a gite, triple/quadruple room.